CSC207-2023Y-UofT/Transit-Simulator/README.md

 - **Course Assignment**: CSC207, Summer 2023 session at the University of Toronto (UofT).
 - **Programming Language**: Java.
 - **Architectural Highlights**: The software serves as a testament to the implementation of Clean Architecture principles and various design patterns in programming.
-- **Licensing**: The project is licensed under the terms specified by the MIT license.

 ## Examples ##